MQTT Topics Documentation¶

 - Published when transmission completes (state resets to

-"Nothing") - Published when transmission times out (state resets to
+Nothing) - Published when transmission times out (state resets to

 Home Assistant Integration

-- Used for button availability control via template
+- Used by button availability templates

 - Can trigger automations based on transmission state changes